htmcharles/REGISTER-FORM/README.md

 ## Getting Started

-1. Clone the repository: `git clone <repository-url>`
+1. Clone the repository: `git clone <https://github.com/htmcharles/contact__details__form_react>`
-2. Set up your database and configure connection settings in `config.php` (if applicable).
-3. Configure  your local environment.
+2. Configure  your local environment.
-4. Navigate to the project directory and launch the application.
+3. Navigate to the project directory and launch the application.

 ## Usage